FilippoVicini/filippovicini.github.io/_pages/about.md

 I have always enjoyed working on side projects when I was occupied with my studies.
 I made a simple personal website where I may showcase my work .

+## In this website you can find...
+- My projects
+- Blog posts and discussions
+- My academic papers
+- resumè